 Part exchanging is the process of ‘trading in’ your old car when buying a car by offsetting the value of your current vehicle against the one you’re purchasing.
 Traditionally, you may have taken a car to a dealership where they would offer you an amount for your car that would be deducted from the price of the vehicle you’re buying, or used as a deposit if you’re opting for a finance agreement.

 Some dealers now offer the ability to estimate the trade-in value of your car online by entering your vehicle’s details and using data to provide a price.
-Similarly, you can value your car in just 60 seconds with webuyanycar.com by entering your registration plate at the top of the page.
+Similarly, you can get a free car valuation with webuyanycar.com by entering your registration plate at the top of the page.

 Part exchanging may seem more convenient than selling a car privately, where you will need to spend time advertising the car, preparing it for resale and meeting potential buyers.
 When you part exchange, you can theoretically drive into a dealership in your current car and leave in a new car.